 Counteract the negative imagery PET is receiving

-By signing the Pact, Selenis and the other entities involved subscribe and undertake to develop actions in order to achieve a set of ambitious goals and objectives for 2025, namely:
+Our Group has signed the Portuguese Plastics Pact, through our sister company Evertis.
+Together with the other entities involved, we develop actions in order to achieve a set of ambitious goals and objectives for 2025, namely:

 By 2020 define a list of single-use plastics deemed problematic or unnecessary and define measures for their disposal, through redesign, innovation or alternative delivery models (reuse);

 Ensure that 100 % of plastic packaging is reusable, recyclable or compostable;

 Ensure that 70 % of plastic packaging is effectively recycled, increasing collection and recycling;

 Incorporate, on average, 30 % of recycled plastic in new plastic packaging;

 Promote consumer awareness and education activities (current and future) for the sustainable use of plastics.

 Through our sister company Evertis, our Group is a founding member of the European Plastic Pact, which aims to accelerate the shift towards the reuse and recycling of single-use plastic products and packaging.